 This post explains how to get donations through your charity website.
 It is aimed at small charities with small budgets.
 There is no magic formula for getting more donations - building a committed base of donors takes a lot of small steps.
-But these 10 steps will help you improve quickly.
+But these 10 steps will help you make lots of small improvements to your charity supporter journey.

 1. Tell compelling stories